-US moves to ban Russian diamonds and vodka
+US to ban Russian diamond and vodka imports

 In addition, Mr Biden said Western allies planned to cut Russia off from accessing finance from international organisations such as the World Bank and International Monetary Fund.

-The US ban on key Russian imports will hit $1bn worth of trade, the White House said.

-Mr Biden said the US would ban US exports of luxury goods to Russia and further sanction oligarchs and their families.
+Mr Biden said he was also barring US exports of luxury goods to Russia, trade worth about $550m per year, and would further sanction oligarchs and their families.

+The US ban on key Russian imports will deny Mr Putin more than $1bn in revenue, the White House said.

+That is just a fraction of the roughly $28bn worth of trade the US and Russia exchanged in 2019.

+Stripping Russia of its favoured nation trade status clears the way for higher tariffs on key products such as mineral fuels, fertilisers and metals.

 War in Ukraine: More coverage